Britney Spears Spotted Leaving Courthouse Barefoot

 “Your love and dedication is amazing, but what I need right now is a little bit of privacy to deal with all the hard things that life is throwing my way.
 If you could do that, I would be forever grateful.
 Love you,” the singer added.

-Britney has yet to make a statement since leaving treatment, and has stayed quiet on the courtroom drama.
+Britney has yet to make a statement since leaving treatment and has stayed quiet on the courtroom drama.

 Fans can see more of Britney Spears by following her on Instagram.